leonicoletti/leonicoletti.github.io/_posts/2021-02-20-probabilistic-machine-learning.md

 * we can compute the pointwise log pdf $p_\theta$;
 * $p_\theta$ is differentiable with respect to $\theta$.

+### Variational autoencoders

+We consider the unsupervised case, where we aim at uncovering causes from observations.
+We surrogate the posterior probability of latent variables $p_\theta(z \mid x)$ by a deep neural network $q_\psi$.
+The network acts as an encoder which takes $x$ as input and outputs $\psi$, which parameterizes the guide.
+This design allows to learn guides from a dataset of observations, the supervision is provided by
+* the reconstruction error on the $x$'s (the usual autoencoder loss);
+* the KL divergence between the learnt guides and the true posteriors.

+We usually target the class of normal distributions by outputting the mean and log-standard deviation of a multivariate Gaussian law, *i.e.* $\psi = \\{\mu, \log \sigma\\}$.
+Once the encoder is trained together with its corresponding decoder, the associated guide $q_\psi$ fits the true posterior distributions of the latent variables as well as possible (in the KL sense).
+The encoder and its symmetrical decoder constitute what is called a *variational autoencoder* (VAE).

+Note that this network is a *generative model* as it tries to uncover the true structure of causality underpinning the data and not only tries to reproduces it.
+By sampling a datum $\widehat{z}$ from $q_\psi$ and subsequently decoding it, we can generate a plausible observation $\widehat{x}$.

 ## References

-* Ulrike von Luxburg, *Statistical Machine Learning (Part 12 - Risk minimization vs. probabilistic approaches)*, Summer Term 2020, University of Tübingen.
+* Ulrike von Luxburg, *Statistical Machine Learning (Part 12 - Risk minimization vs. probabilistic approaches)*, Summer Term 2020, University of Tübingen. [↪](https://www.youtube.com/watch?v=eIi7GOmR_6I)
-* Pyro.ai, *Getting Started With Pyro: Tutorials, How-to Guides and Examples*.
+* Pyro.ai, *Getting Started With Pyro: Tutorials, How-to Guides and Examples*. [↪](https://pyro.ai/examples/svi_part_i.html)
-* Matt Hoffman, David M. Blei, Chong Wang, John Paisley, *Stochastic Variational Inference*, Journal of Machine Learning Research, 2013.
+* Matt Hoffman, David M. Blei, Chong Wang, John Paisley, *Stochastic Variational Inference*, Journal of Machine Learning Research, 2013. [↪](https://arxiv.org/abs/1206.7051)